What is an advanced apprenticeship?

 In 2022/23 there were 84,600 advanced apprenticeship starts, accounting for over 40% of total apprenticeships.

 To be accepted onto an advanced apprenticeship would normally require that you have at least 5 GCSEs with grades A* to C (9 – 4).
 Ideally, these grades would include English and Maths.

-Of course, requirements from providers can vary, and you may be in a position to apply for and advanced apprenticeship even if you already have level 3 qualifications, such as A levels or a BTEC.
-This is because advanced apprenticeships can offer experience in new job areas, so new skills will need to be acquired that aren’t covered by your current qualifications.
+Of course, requirements from providers can vary, and you may be in a position to apply for an advanced apprenticeship even if you already have level 3 qualifications, such as A levels or a BTEC.
+This is because advanced apprenticeships can offer experience in new job areas, so some new skills will need to be acquired that aren’t covered by your current qualifications.

 Because of this, advanced apprenticeships can get competitive in the number of people who apply for them, so it’s important to submit a great application in order to stand out from the crowd.

 Advanced apprentices work towards qualifications such as an NVQ Level 3, or a BTEC.
 These qualifications usually include a combination of work-based learning, key skills, health & safety, and technical certificates.